ElhamBadri2411/Taleweaver/README.md

 - **Third-Party API:**
     - Integrate with an image generation API for generating images (gpt api)
     - text generation api for generating the story (if needed) (gpt api)
-    - text-to-speech api for reading out the book (google cloud api)
+    - text-to-speech api for reading out the book (eleven labs api)
 - **OAuth 2.0:** Implementing OAuth 2.0 as the authorization mechanism to ensure secure user authentication and authorization (google for login).

 ### How to Fulfill Additional Requirements